Agriculture

 Writing the Future

-End your day at your desk, writing a research paper for an international journal.
-Document a breakthrough in bio-fortification—increasing the Iron and Zinc content in bajra.
-Know your work might one day prevent malnutrition for millions of children.
+The day ends at his desk, writing a research paper for an international journal.
+He's documenting a breakthrough in bio-fortification—increasing the Iron and Zinc content in bajra.
+As he leaves, he knows his work might one day prevent malnutrition for millions of children.

 Is This You?
 Personality Traits & Skills